 What Is a Brokerage Trade Confirmation?

-- The name of the investment you traded, along with the ticker symbol
+- Name of the investment traded, along with the ticker symbol

 - Total shares bought or sold